sacrilegioushero220/TinkerHub-Projets/README.md

-# Project Name
-- A Diary App
+# Project Name: A Diary App
 In this project we have created a diary app using flutter.
 The user is able to add new dairy entries each day and can view their past entries as well.